safinaskar/gavin/deobfuscated/README-EN.markdown

-The file system is kinda optimistic about matching names, so, for example if you type the command `shell` into a command-line it will execute the program `sh` - close enough a match for it.
+The file system is kinda optimistic about matching names, so, for example if you type the command `shell` into a command-line it will execute the program `sh` -- close enough a match for it.

 The elf binaries are not loaded at the correct address, and their entry point must be the start address of the text segment.

-The keyboard driver can cope with the basic alpha-numeric keys, but gets confused by fancy things like "shift" or "backspace".
+The keyboard driver can cope with the basic alpha-numeric keys, but gets confused by fancy things like `Shift` or `Backspace`.

 In the text-file viewer, `vi`, the up/down and pgup/pgdn keys scroll up or down by one line or by one screen.
 There is nothing to stop you